 Using Potato Fungicides to Control Fungus on Potatoes

-An excellent way to prevent blight fungus on your potatoes is to make sure to treat your seed potatoes with a fungicide before you plant them.
+An excellent way to prevent blight fungus on your potatoes is to treat your seed potatoes with a fungicide before you plant them.
 Though there are many potato specific fungicides available in the gardening market, in actuality, most general fungicides will work just as well.

 After you have cut up your seed potato, thoroughly coat each piece in the fungicide.
 This will help to kill any potato fungus that may be on the seed potato pieces.

-You will also want to treat the soil that you will be planting the potatoes in, especially if you have had fungus problems on potatoes in the past or have grown other members of the nightshade family (which may carry potato fungus) in that spot before.
+You will also want to treat the soil that you will be planting the potatoes in, especially if you’ve had fungus problems on potatoes in the past or have previously grown other members of the nightshade family (which may carry potato fungus) in that spot.

 To treat the soil, pour fungicide evenly over the area and mix it into the soil.